autosit/autosit.github.io/_posts/2020-04-08-multisensor-eot.md

 Nevertheless, the time may be ripe for a breakthrough in maritime extended object tracking.
 There are reasons to be optimistic and ambitious:

 * Significant progress on EOT has been made by handful of research groups, in particular at Chalmers University in Sweden.
-This includes a [general framework] for integration of EOT in the [Poisson Multi-Bernoulli Mixture (PMBM)] framework, which is the de facto gold standard for multi-target tracking.
+This includes a [integration of EOT] in the [Poisson Multi-Bernoulli Mixture (PMBM)] framework, which is the de facto gold standard for multi-target tracking.
 * The related problem of [simultaneous localization and mapping (SLAM)] has been extensively researched over the last decade.
 It may be possible to adapt techniques from SLAM to EOT (e.g., pose graph optimization).

 ## Scope